zaebalsya1/py-herbivores-and-carnivores/checklist.md

-# Сheck Your Code Against the Following Points:
+# Сheck Your Code Against the Following Points

 ## Code Efficiency